scfast/logbook/august.md

 - using the VSCode terminal and remebering the hot keys **^`**, I wonder if there is a way to have VSCode always open with the terminal

+## August 17, 2023
+- Unlearning bashisms today.
+Appreciating that the shebang `#!/bin/sh` just means use the default shell, which can mean use bash, dash, or zsh.
+So when a shell script gets used in different environments certain bashisms can really mess you up.
+- one particular case is with bash array, which are not supported in dash.
+So a line like `ARRAY_VARS=('thing 1' 'thing 2' ...)` gives the syntax error `syntax error: unexpected "("`
+- This also lead into using arrays into loops such as `for array_vars in ${ARRAY_VARS[@]}; do...`, the easiest solution is to set the array indirectly as arguments to the script (assuming the elements of the array are predefined) `./my-script.sh 'thing 1' 'thing 2' ...` and then convert the for loop into `for array_vars in $@; do...` which will loop through the variables as argument ($1, $2, ...) which is kind of hacky, but seems to work.